 Mr. Sidharth Rath, the chief executive officer and managing director of State Bank of Mauritius which is the second foreign bank to set up a wholly-owned unit in India, has given out his words of praise calling it a “win-win situation” for the regulatory, customers and the acquiring bank.
 He has also mentioned regarding their startup bank looking to see the growth on the strength and not keen on looking at the inorganic opportunities for now, but also stated that they might have a chance to consider in future.

 In accordance with the World Trade Organization rules, new foreign banks may have their licenses denied when their share of assets, considering both on and off-balance sheet, in India exceeds 15% of the total assets.
-When we look at large foreign banks, they all come under primary wholesale banks with niche retail presence, and they are pretty much aware that unless they have a pan-India footprint, they cannot get into competition with the likes of HDFC Banks and ICICI Bank.
+When we look at large foreign banks, they all come under primary wholesale banks with niche retail presence, and they are pretty much aware that unless they have a pan-India footprint, they cannot get into competition with the likes of HDFC Banks and Private Bank.

 A senior banker has shared that LVB is an extremely trader-centric bank and an International bank looks at a pan-India footprint and not so much of a regional footprint.
 He also added that DBS has bought 556 branches of which 200 them belong to Tamil Nadu alone.
 Which he thinks that is not going to offer any net business as such.